DevMountain/ecommerce/part-two.md

 Today you are going to convert the current Mongo functionality to use Mongoose.
 You will be creating a Product model and replacing the current product functionality with that model.

-Use this README for instructions today, but use your codebase and push to your repository from day one.

 ### Step 1: Set up Mongoose

 At your application's root folder, run the following command via command line: `npm uninstall --save mongojs`.
 This will remove mongojs from your node_modules folder and from your package.json.
 Remove or comment out any logic related to MongoJS.

-**Breakpoint**: After removing everything MongoJS related, you should be able to start up your server and run it without any errors.
+After removing everything MongoJS related, you should be able to start up your server and run it without any errors.

-After MongoJS is removed, install Mongoose and follow the [instructions](http://mongoosejs.com/docs/connections.html) to connect to MongoDB.
+Now that MongoJS is removed, install Mongoose and follow the [instructions](http://mongoosejs.com/docs/connections.html) to connect to MongoDB.
 In your code, connect to Mongo after your Express app has started listening.

 **Breakpoint**: After setting up Mongoose, you should be able to listen with your Express app and with Mongoose.
-The Mongoose connection method takes a callback as the last argument.
+The Mongoose connection method can optionally take a callback as the last argument.
 That callback sends one argument, `error`.  `console.log` the `error` parameter.
 If it's undefined, you've connected correctly.
 See [this SO](http://stackoverflow.com/questions/6676499/is-there-a-mongoose-connect-error-callback) answer for an example.

 ### Step 2: Create Product Model